FernandoGalende/metaweather-frontend/README.md

 ## Run the project in local mode

-And then you can run our app.
+And then you can run this app.
 `npm install`
 `npm run start`